mlafeldt/chef-runner/README.md

 architecture, then unzip the `chef-runner` binary to a location included in `$PATH`.

+### Homebrew

+If you're on Mac OS X, the easiest way to get chef-runner is via [Homebrew]:

+    $ brew tap mlafeldt/formulas
+    $ brew install chef-runner

 ### Source build

 First, make sure you have [Go] version 1.2 or higher.